Secretary Alex Azar – You Can Leave a Lasting Legacy for the Celiac Community

 The idea that the Gluten Free diet is all that is needed by the Celiac community to live with this autoimmune disease, versus all that has ever been available (since the concept of treating Celiac with diet was first theorized in 1887, ironically the year that the NIH was founded), has stifled funding for medical research to find any treatment options (other than a GF diet), much less to find a cure.2

-That said, there is no such thing as a truly Gluten-FREE diet because of the constant risk of cross-contact with Gluten, and Gluten is in 80% of our foodstuffs.
+That said, there is no such thing as a truly Gluten-FREE diet because of the constant risk of cross-contact with Gluten, Gluten is in 80% of our foodstuffs and Gluten is not required to be labeled on packaged foods in the United States.
 Additionally, for anyone with Celiac, and certainly so for a child such as Jax, Celiac can be so isolating because of life’s daily activities that involve food.
 At friends’ birthday parties, he must decline pizza and cake.
 At soccer practice, he cannot eat soft pretzels with his team.
 At school, he cannot eat donuts with his classmates.
 It is heartbreaking to hear him say that some food smells great, but he can’t taste it and moreover that he has no food freedom to enjoy the spontaneity of food.

 Kids on Capitol Hill at a Congressional Briefing on Celiac Disease, January 14, 2020